shaoziyang/KodStick/README.md

 ## FAQ

+- How to install KodExplorer / KodBox
+Download [KodExplorer](https://github.com/kalcaddle/KODExplorer) / [KodBox](https://github.com/kalcaddle/kodbox) source file github, then copy to `home` folder.

+- How to upgrade KodExplorer / KodBox
+Run KodStick, login as administrator to upgrade in system management.

 - Can I use php8
 If you only use kodexplorer, you can upgrade to php8.
 If you need to use kodbox, you can only use php7, because kodbox is not compatible with php8 (it may be work for a later version of kodbox).